lukerodermond-beep/brfss-diabetes-thesis/README.md

 Note: In the thesis document, the methodology workflow is presented as Figure 1.
 Therefore, the script-generated figure filenames do not exactly match the final thesis figure numbering.

-## Outputs
+## Main modeling outputs

-The `outputs/` folder contains the main generated output files from the modeling pipeline.
+The `modeling_outputs_mvp/` folder contains the main generated output files from the modeling pipeline.

 Important files include: